Everything we know about Charlie Kirk’s suspected assassin Tyler Robinson

 In an interview on Fox and Friends, FBI director Kash Patel explained that the note had been “destroyed,” but that they had forensic evidence of the note.
 Patel explained that the FBI believed the note existed before the shooting and was in Robinson's and his roommate's home.

-Patel summarised the contents of the note as: “I have the opportunity to take out Charlie Kirk and I'm going to take it.”
-This message, he said, was gleaned through interviews.
+Patel summarized the contents of the note as something to the effect of, “I have the opportunity to take out Charlie Kirk and I'm going to take it.”
+This content of the message, he said, was gleaned through interviews.

-Robinson told his roommate, who authorities say is biologically male and transitioning to female, that he had planned the crime for more than a week.
+Robinson told his roommate, who authorities say is biologically male and transitioning to female, that he had planned the crime for more than a week, according to messages obtained by investigators.

+In the exchange, Robinson said he had “hoped to keep this secret till I died of old age,” and apologized for involving them.

 Robinson also told his roommate to delete their texts and not talk to the media.

-DNA matching Robinson was also found on the trigger of the rifle found by detectives, and some of the shell casings.
+DNA matching Robinson was also found on the trigger a the rifle discovered by detectives, and on some of the shell casings.
 The gun belonged to his grandfather, authorities said.

 Robinson was allegedly worried about leaving his grandfather's rifle at the scene.
 “How the f*** would I explain losing it to my old man?”